Status of NEC (Necrotizing Enterocolitis) Litigation

 Cases filed in the U.S. District Court for the Central District of California in 2021 include:

 - Mary Kelton v.
-Abbott Laboratories, Inc.
+Abbott Laboratories

 Cases filed in the U.S. District Court for the Middle District of Florida and the U.S. District Court for the Northern District of Florida include:

 - Crawford v.
-Mead Johnson & Company et al
+Mead Johnson & Company et al.

 Cases filed in the U.S. District Court for the Middle District of Louisiana include: